 The Scientific Visitor Programme at the ESO Chile

-To support long term visits by first rate scientists of any nationality as a way to promote the scientific interaction of ESO with its community and with research institutions worldwide and to enhance ESO's role as an astronomical centre of excellence
+To support long term visits by first rate scientists as a way to promote the scientific interaction of ESO with its community and with research institutions worldwide and to enhance ESO's role as an astronomical centre of excellence

-The Visitor Programme Santiago is under the responsibility of the Head of the Office for Science in Chile.
-He appoints the members of the Scientific Visitor Selection Committee (VSC) and its chair.
-They are selected from ESO astronomers in Chile, including at least one Fellow, and cover a broad range of scientific interests.
+The ESO Chile Visitor Programme is under the responsibility of the Office for Science in Chile.
+Applications to the ESO Visitor Programme are evaluated by the ESO Chile Scientific Visitor Selection Committee, whose members and chair are selected from ESO astronomers in Chile, including at least one Fellow, and cover a broad range of scientific interests.
 The chair is appointed on a yearly basis, the members generally rotate over a three-year period.

-Current membership of the VSC are: Alain Smette (chair), Lorenzo Monaco, Bin Yang, Dimitri Gadotti and Gautier Mathys (ALMA staff).
-Paulina Jiron is the programme secretary.
+Current membership of the VSC are: Emanuela Pompei (chair), Heidi Korhonen, Gautier Mathys, Aleksandar Cikota and Ditte Slumstrup.
+Paulina Jiron is the programme secretary (firstname.lastname@example.org).

 Applications for the Scientific Visitor Programme in Chile are accepted at any time.
-The VSC reviews incoming applications every 1-2 months or as needed, and recommends visitors to the Head of the Office for Science in Chile.
-It searches actively in collaboration with the Faculty for potential visitors who by their specific expertise and/or internationally recognised level of excellence in research can contribute to the scientific activities of the organisation.
-It follows up the approved visits with the appropriate correspondence and arrangements and globally monitors the on-going visits to make them successful.
+The VSC reviews incoming applications every 1-2 months and recommends visitors to the Head of the Office for Science.
+It also searches actively in collaboration with the Faculty for potential visitors who, by their specific expertise and/or internationally recognised level of excellence in research, can contribute to the scientific activities of the organisation.
+It follows the approved visits with the appropriate correspondence and arrangements and globally monitors the ongoing visits to make them successful.
 It formulates proposals to the ESO management to improve the programme.

 Support to and Duties of the Visitors

-Upon his/her arrival the visitor is supported by the secretary of the VSC on the administrative aspects of the visits.
-The contact person (the scientific collaborator at ESO or a member of the staff identified at the time of the invitation) has the task of introducing the visitor to the aspects of the scientific and non-scientific life at ESO.
+Upon his/her arrival, the visitor is supported by the secretary of the scientific visitor programme, Paulina Jiron (email@example.com), on the administrative aspects of their visit.
+The contact person (the scientific collaborator at ESO or a member of the staff identified at the time of the invitation) has the task of introducing the visitor to the scientific life at ESO.
 An office is assigned to every approved visitor, as well as a computer terminal and an account.